Ah, Doctor, you think I'm a great Operator?

 The fluffy-tailed Sniper who preys on damaged enemies, Provence doubles the multiplicative attack buff gained by her Talent Hunter’s Arrow when she reaches E2.

-The only Operator outside of the Sniper Class that will prioritize targeting Drones and aerial enemies, Glaucus can be useful in situations that forbid Snipers, or against Drones with high DEF.
+As an Operator outside of the Sniper Class that will prioritize targeting Drones and aerial enemies, Glaucus can be useful in situations that forbid Snipers, or against Drones with high DEF.
 Her Talent, Countermeasure Device, increases her damage to Drones, and this effect doubles upon Promotion to E2.
 Her S2 can also be a very powerful crowd-control tool, and developing it to M3 increases its duration by 1.5 seconds.

 Special Consult Thanks To: Cleista, Peacecow, Jetroyz, and Botzu.